What Is eDiscovery? (With Customer Office 365 Use Case)

 The company’s rapid global expansion and cloud migration required an agile Microsoft 365 backup and recovery solution that could meet ALPLA’s need for 10-year data retention, and Keepit is proud to fulfill this need.

-With other solutions, finding the right data to restore can be a tedious task, especially when very little information is provided by users—but Keepit’s unique and intelligent search features make it easy.
+With other solutions, finding the right data to restore can be a tedious task, especially when very little information is provided by users—but Keepit’s unique and intelligent eDiscovery tools and search features make it easy.
 In the words of Stefan Toefferl, Senior Data Center Engineer at ALPLA: “Keepit provides search filters that make eDiscovery simple, allowing us to quickly find and restore an exact file.”

 One of the features most valued by ALPLA is the option to share a secure link to download a file, quickly getting the data back to the users.
 It’s features like this Public Links (40-second demo video) that makes Keepit more than just an ordinary backup and that helps our customers to become more efficient in their daily IT operations.
 Read more about the ALPLA customer case here.